People's war: Other usage in Chinese rhetoric

 In China, the generalized use of military terminology to other aspects of society is influenced by factors including the use of military terms in political struggles and media as well as the longstanding respect for the People's Liberation Army.'

+Chen Boda's 1960 strategy of "electrocentrism", through which the electronics industry should develop technological advancements and become embedded at all levels of China's economy, incorporated the philosophy of fighting a people's war to "smash electronic mysticism" and rapidly develop in the age of electronics.
+This included small-scale enterprises (not just large enterprises) producing electronics to spur development.

 In 2014 Party leadership in Xinjiang commenced a People's War against the “Three Evil Forces” of separatism, terrorism, and extremism.
 They deployed two hundred thousand party cadres to Xinjiang and launched the Civil Servant-Family Pair Up program.
 Xi was dissatisfied with the initial results of the People's War and replaced Zhang Chunxian with Chen Quanguo in 2016.
 Following his appointment Chen oversaw the recruitment of tens of thousands of additional police officers and the division of society into three categories: trustworthy, average, untrustworthy.
 He instructed his subordinated to "Take this crackdown as the top project," and "to preempt the enemy, to strike at the outset."
 Following a meeting with Xi in Beijing Chen Quanguo held a rally in Ürümqi with ten thousand troops, helicopters, and armored vehicles.
 As they paraded he announced a “smashing, obliterating offensive,” and declared that they would "bury the corpses of terrorists and terror gangs in the vast sea of the People's War."

 In February 2020, the Chinese Communist Party launched an aggressive campaign described by General Secretary of the Chinese Communist Party Xi Jinping as a "people's war" to contain the spread of the coronavirus.

 Outside China

+"Long Live The Victory of People's War!" poster in Seize The Time, an American Maoist publication, 1974.

 Mao's doctrine of people's war influenced various Third World revolutionary movements including the Naxalites and the Shining Path.

 From 1965 to 1971, China held yearly military training for Palestinian fedayeen, including instruction in Mao Zedong Thought on guerilla warfare and people's war.